Engr-Asad-Hussain/oop/README.md

 - Section 3.
 Property
   - [Property]() – show you how to use the property class to create a property.
   - [@property decorator]() – learn how to use the @property decorator to create a property.
+  - [Read-only property]() – learn how to define read-only properties and use them for computed properties